gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-textures.md

 {{{example url="../webgl-3d-textures-mips.html" }}}

+The example above is exaggerated to show the issue.
 Notice how much the ones on the left and middle flicker where as the ones on the right flicker less.
 The ones on the right also have blended colors since they are using the mips.
 The smaller you draw the texture the further apart WebGL is going to pick pixels.
-That's why for example the bottom middle one, even though it's using `LINEAR` and blending 4 pixels it flickers because those 4 pixels are from different corners of the 16x16 image depending on which 4 are picked you'll get a different color.
+That's why for example the bottom middle one, even though it's using `LINEAR` and blending 4 pixels it flickers different colors because those 4 pixels are from different corners of the 16x16 image depending on which 4 are picked you'll get a different color.
 The one on the bottom right though stays a consistent color because it's using the 2nd to the smallest mip.

-The second example shows polygons that go deep into the screen.
+This second example shows polygons that go deep into the distance.

 {{{example url="../webgl-3d-textures-mips-tri-linear.html" }}}